Daniel J. Frey

 Family friends were all racists.

-I am well versed in the lore, the belief, the practice of racists.
+I am well versed in the lore, the beliefs, and the practice of racists.

 What they say openly to each other and what they say in private at the birthday party.